-The VCAPEN bit of Configuration Words determines which pin is assigned as the VCAP pin.
+The VCAPEN bit of Configuration Words enables or disables the VCAP pin.
 Refer to Table 9-1.

 TABLE 9-1: VCAPEN SELECT BIT

 VCAPEN Pin 0 RA5

 On power-up, the external capacitor will load the LDO voltage regulator.
 To prevent erroneous operation, the device is held in Reset while a constant current source charges the external capacitor.
 After the cap is fully charged, the device is released from Reset.
 For more information on the constant current rate, refer to the LDO Regulator Characteristics Table in Section 25.0 "Electrical Specifications".